strang1ato/nhi/README.md

 `nhi` also keeps record of infomations about shell session in general

-These features allow retriving of past executed commands and whole shell sessions as well as every other useful information in convenient way
+These features allow retrievement of past executed commands and whole shell sessions as well as every other useful information in convenient way

 You can think of `nhi` as a greatly enhanced `bash history`